AgregoreWeb/website/Overview.md

 **2. Custom Styling:** Agregore lets you customize the color scheme to look however you want.
 Navigate to agregore://settings and set a custom background color (like red or yellow), and the welcome page and any apps will now show that color too.

 **3. Reader Mode Extension:** Webpages can have a bunch of extra styles and headers that get in the way of reading them.
-Agregore has a built in "Reader mode" extension" that shows just the contents of a page with your configured color scheme.
+Agregore has a built in "Reader mode" extension that shows just the contents of a page with your configured color scheme.

 ### Sharing Code outside the browser with Command Line Interface
 Agregore has another project called *Agregore CLI*.
-This stands for Command Line Interface which is a place where you can write and import code without a browser.
+This stands for Command Line Interface which is a tool which lets you run **JavaScript** without a browser and have access to agregores peer to peer protocal handlers.

 ### Available on Android
 Another project Agregore has developed is *Agregore Mobile*.
 This is a mobile version of Agregore that is available on Android!
 That way you can use the Agregore browser on your phone while your on the go through peer to peer and not the centralized web.